Chadoud/Visual-Detection-with-RasberryPi/README.md

 ```

-Download the following file:
+Download and paste the following files in the "Object_Detection" directory:

-coco.names

-ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt

-frozen_inference_graph.pb
+-ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt

+-frozen_inference_graph.pb

+-coco.names

+Personalise your model:
-As the model is pretrained, you can find all the detectable objects in the coco.s file and
+As the model is pretrained, you can find all the detectable objects in the coco.names file and
 addapt the detection model by changing the "objects" value contained in the "getObjects" function.

 for example:

 def getObjects(img, thres, nms, draw=True, objects=["dog"])

 ### 6. Run the Script
 Execute your script to start monitoring: